yotsubo/o-glasses2023/README.md

 o-glasses2023 is an intuitive binary classification tool with machine learning.

 ## Requirement
-Google Colab or Jupyter Lab
+* Google Colab or Jupyter Lab
+* PyTorch 1.11 or later

 ## Dataset
 We prepared our dataset for compiler identification.